 - Anonymize all keystrokes which users enter into forms of your site

 I'm purposely using the word ‘semi’ in the text above.
-Anonymizing data is better than collecting non anonymized data.
-However, it is still not compliant.
+Anonymizing data is better, but it’s still considered personal data.

-On the 13th of January 2022, the Austrian (DPA) watchdog found the use of Google Analytics to be illegal.
-(See our article on that one as well for more in-depth information.)
+On the 13th of January 2022, the Austrian DPA declared the use of Google Analytics illegal (feel free to check our blog for more in-depth information.)

-In their statement, the DPA addressed the anonymization or collection of 'hashed IP addresses.
-They called the anonymization of personal data a "technical wrinkle."
-Basically saying, instead of providing the personal data directly, you turn it into a puzzle, which is still not compliant with European privacy regulations.
+In their statement, the DPA addressed the anonymization or collection of hashed IP addresses as a technical wrinkle.
+Basically, hashing takes a unique identifier and replaces it with another, which is still not compliant with European privacy regulations.

 In comparison, Simple Analytics is compliant out-of-box.
-You don't ever need to display annoying cookie banners on your website.
 We don’t make any concessions regarding the privacy of your visitors, and by default, you are fully compliant when using Simple Analytics.
-The trade-off is that we don’t offer features which require users to be tracked, such as session tracking.
+You also don’t need to display annoying cookie banners on your website.
+The trade-off is that we don’t offer features that require individual users to be tracked, such as session tracking.

 If you break it down, it just comes down to this:

 Matomo is more extensive than Simple Analytics.
 It has a Google Analytics feel with multiple charts, many features, and reports.
-Matomo displays hundreds of different website metrics, and while some might be relevant for a few die-hard marketers, most will not be looked at.
+Matomo displays hundreds of different website metrics, and while some might be relevant for a few die-hard marketers, most will confuse the regular user.

-In terms of usability, Matomo might be a bit confusing.
-One of our customers who switched from Matomo told us that:
+One of our customers who switched from Matomo told us his take:

-“You do need to roll up your sleeves to install Matomo properly, they guide you through the process but you will need some experience to complete it, and trouble-shoot"
+“You need to roll up your sleeves to install Matomo properly.
+They guide you through the process, but you will need some experience to complete it and troubleshoot”

 Matomo provides two options: Self-hosted and cloud-hosted.

-Self-hosted is the free version of their product (although you need to pay for your servers and need to have quite a lot of technical expertise).
-In addition, if you want to add more features, you need to pay extra.
+Self-hosted is the free version of their product (although you need to pay for your servers and have a lot of technical expertise).
+In addition, if you want to add more features, you must pay extra.

 The cloud-hosted version is similar to what Simple Analytics offers.
-Both companies charge based on the number of 'hits' or website visits.
-By comparing both cloud-hosted solutions, we can see quite a stark difference in pricing:
+Both companies charge based on the number of ‘datapoints’ (page views + events).

-We have to note that Matomo provides more reports, charts, and metrics to track than Simple Analytics.
-Their product has more features.
-For some, this is preferred over a simpler solution like Simple Analytics, but it also has its drawbacks.
+We must note that Matomo provides more reports, charts, and metrics to track than Simple Analytics.
+It’s more feature-rich.
+It depends on your needs whether that is a good thing.

 Matomo is one of the largest web analytics tools out there.
 At least 1% of all the websites on the internet are using Matomo.
-It's a great success, and it paved the way for independent projects like Simple Analytics to take on Google.
+It's a great success and paved the way for other tools like Simple Analytics to take on Google.